lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/dask.md

 ```

 The idea behind the Dask is to scale Python and
-distribute it among the workers (multiple maschines, jobs).
+distribute it among the workers (multiple machines, jobs).
 There are different ways to do that
 (for a single machine or for distributed cluster).
 This page will be focus mainly on Dask for HPC.